rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### handling_charges
-- Used by modules: purchase, tm_input_operations
+- Used by modules: tm_configs, purchase, tm_input_operations
-- Files: 2
+- Files: 3

 ### has_dependencies
-- Used by modules: masters_common, tm_input_operations, masters_crud, locations
+- Used by modules: locations, masters_crud, masters_common, tm_input_operations
 - Files: 4

 ### has_transactions